 The emirate of Dubai is one of 7 emirates that make up the country called the United Arab Emirates (UAE).
-Dubai is also the name of a city in the emirate of Dubai, well-known around the world for landmarks such as the the Burj Khalifa (tallest building in the world), sporting events like the Dubai Tennis Championships, and less appealing issues such as jail sentences for kissing in Dubai, and companies such as Dubai World swimming in debt after over-enthusiastic purchases of expensive assets around the world in the mid- to late-2000s.
+Dubai is also the name of a city in the emirate of Dubai, well-known around the world for landmarks such as the Burj Al Arab hotel, the Burj Khalifa (tallest building in the world); sporting events such as the Dubai Tennis Championships; and less appealing issues such as jail sentences for kissing in Dubai, and companies such as Dubai World swimming in debt after over-enthusiastic purchases of expensive assets around the world in the mid- to late-2000s.

 Dubai city ratings